stackblitz/docs/docs/guides/codeflow/parts/persistance.md

 🚨 Please **remember to commit and push** your changes before closing the page.

-During the beta, Codeflow IDE doesn't offer change persistence between the sessions.
+During the beta, Codeflow IDE doesn't offer to persist changes between sessions.
 This feature is included in our product roadmap.